casper-network/docs/source/docs/casper/operators/advanced-topics/archiving-and-restoring.md

 At compression 19, we see a 30 GB file using the default 128 MB look ahead, and a 13 GB file using 2 GB look ahead.
 Since all validators should have 16-32 GB of memory, we keep this at `--long=31`.

 An important note is that decompression requires a compatible argument.
-Trying with a different long-distance matching value will throw an error, but the value to be used will be given.
+Trying with a different long-distance matching value will result in an error.
+However, it will also return the necessary value to provide.

 ### Summary of commands